ironboy/best-sqlite3/README.md

 * For other statements (CREATE, INSERT, UPDATE, DELETE) *run* returns an object with the property **rowsModified** (number of rows modified)
 * For INSERT statements the extra property **lastInsertRowId** (the id of the latest row inserted) is also provided.

-## User definied functions with the regFunc-method
+## User defined functions with the regFunc-method
 You can define your own functions written in JavaScript that you can then use in your SQL-queries.

 ```js